HunterGerlach/serve-hf-models-on-rhoai/README.md

 - Create an OpenShift namespace - Easily do this by creating either a datascience project (as described below in the RHOAI section) or via the OpenShift web console
 - In OpenShift
   - Create a Minio instance by following: https://ai-on-openshift.io/tools-and-applications/minio/minio/#deploy-minio-in-your-project
+    - NOTE: You will need to update the default PVC size to >100Gi in the Minio deployment YAML to accommodate the model size / multiple models
   - Get the route
   - Get the secret: `minio`:`minio123`
   - Login to Minio